CS-SI/eodag/docs/add_product_type.rst

 The following lines need to be indented because they make a dictionary of configuration information for the product type we are defining.
 Each bit of information can usually be found on the provider's catalog.
-Note how the value used for the ``keywords`` entry brigns together values from other entries such as ``instrument``, ``processingLevel``, ``platform``, etc.
+Note how the value used for the ``keywords`` entry brings together values from other entries such as ``instrument``, ``processingLevel``, ``platform``, etc.

 Add product type to a provider